-Working quickly and calmly, 999 Call Handlers note down essential details about the caller’s condition and location, logging the information onto a computer system and make decisions as to what police support may be required.
+Working quickly and calmly, Call handlers note down essential details about the caller’s condition and location, logging the information onto our police computer system.

-This information is then passed over to our Dispatch Team who coordinate the policing response.
+This information is then passed to our Dispatch Team who co-ordinate the policing response.

 - answers emergency and non-emergency calls from members of public